Riot Platforms Inc. (RIOT) Shares Plummet Below 1-Year High

-Riot Platforms Inc. (NASDAQ: RIOT)’s stock price has plunge by -7.66relation to previous closing price of 12.41.
-Nevertheless, the company has seen a 3.52% surge in its stock price over the last five trading sessions.
+The stock of Riot Platforms Inc. (NASDAQ: RIOT) has decreased by -8.80 when compared to last closing price of 11.71.
+Despite this, the company has experienced a -2.20% fall in its stock price over the last five trading sessions.
 Barron’s reported on 02/05/22 that Bitcoin Is Back Over $41,000 as Cryptos Regain Strength

 Is It Worth Investing in Riot Platforms Inc. (NASDAQ: RIOT) Right Now?